tohru-murakami/Yukari_Code_2/Yukari Data Manager/Yukari_Preference_Survey.md

 # Yukari Preference Survey (sample)

-The following survey is implemented on a secure Google Form and is intended for all anatomy students.
+The following survey is conducted using a secure Google Form and is designed for all anatomy students.
+The form requires students to log in with their student ID, which will be recorded alongside their responses.

 ---